How Teachers Can Support Students with Dyslexia in the Elementary Classroom

 6. Be Encouraging

 Looking for a new resource to support literacy instruction for all the students in your classroom?
-Check out Reading Eggs and Reading Eggspress, Edmentum’s online program for pre-K through 6th grade students designed to help students follow their own path to literacy through activities and games that build and reinforce foundational skills in a fun and interactive environment!
+Check out Reading Eggs, Reading Eggspress, and Fast Phonics, Edmentum’s online program for pre-K through 6th grade students designed to help students follow their own path to literacy through activities and games that build and reinforce foundational skills in a fun and interactive environment!